rmera/boo/README.md

 Some facilities, such as cross-validation and file-reading (a _very_ naive/incomplete reader for the libSVM format) are provided.

-The objective is for this library to become a part of goChem when its mature enough.
-Still, there is nothing specific about Chemistry in this package.

 Both the regular gradient-boosting as well as the xgboost implementations are close ports/translations from the following Python implementations: